Pacific Northwest Trail: 1970s, 1980s, and 1990s

+Into the 21st Century

 In 2000, the Pacific Northwest Trail received its first federal designation, when the Clinton administration designated the trail as a National Millennium Trail.
 More federal recognition would come in the following years.
 In 2002, the North Cascades National Park / Ross Lake National Recreation Area segment was designated a National Recreation Trail.
 The Olympic National Park segment received this designation in 2003, and the Glacier National Park segment received the same designation in 2005.

 In 2008, Congressman Norm Dicks and Senator Maria Cantwell introduced Pacific Northwest National Scenic Trail legislation to Congress.
 The marked up version of the legislation for the designation passed the full Natural Resource Committee of the US Senate on September 11, 2008, after the committee heard testimony from representatives of the PNTA and federal land management agencies who testified that concerns raised in the feasibility study had been adequately addressed.
 Original cost estimates and concerns over environmental impacts were based primarily on the construction of a new trail across the three states.
 In the time since the feasibility study had been conducted however, the route that would become designated as the Pacific Northwest National Scenic Trail had been connected utilizing pre-existing infrastructure, resulting in a great reduction in cost, and minimized environmental impact.
 The committee-approved legislation was then inserted into the Omnibus Public Lands Management Act.
-Congress passed the Omnibus Public Lands Management Act of 2009 on March 25 of that year, and the Pacific Northwest Trail became the Pacific Northwest National Scenic Trail with President Obama's signature on March 30.
+Congress passed the Omnibus Public Lands Management Act of 2009 on March 25 of that year, and the Pacific Northwest Trail became the Pacific Northwest National Scenic Trail with President Obama's signature on March 30, 2009.

 The Public Lands Omnibus Act of 2009 placed the trail under the management of the Department of Agriculture, with the United States Forest Service serving as the trail administrator.
 When Congress designated the Pacific Northwest Trail in 2009, they also mandated that the forest service produce a management plan within two years.
 This management plan is required to determine the carrying capacity of the trail, and include public oversight.
 A FACA Committee intended to assist in establishing the management plan was not established until 2015, already 4 years past the date that it was required by law to have been implemented.
-The first meeting of the FACA Committee wasn't held until October 2015 and met 3 times, and was allowed to expire in 2016.
-Currently, the advisory council and interdisciplinary committees are inactive.
-Thus, at this point, the forest service is 11 years out of compliance with the law that requires that a comprehensive management plan should have been implemented within 2 years of 2009.
+The first in-person meeting of the FACA Committee was not held until October 2015 and it met three times.
+The committee charter expired in 2016, and another committee was not seated again until 2023, when the comprehensive plan was nearly complete.

-In 2017, the Pacific Northwest Trail Association celebrated its 40th anniversary, as well as the 40th anniversary of the first five thru-hikes of the trail.
+The United States Forest Service announced the release of the Pacific Northwest Trail National Scenic Trail Comprehensive Plan which outlines a vision for the trail and provides guidance for its future management, protection, and use on December 12, 2023.